-As an aside, there are also other important properties, for example, the existence of a (left/right) neutral element to allow for empty data, and other combinations of the algebraic properties mentioned.
+As an aside, there are also are other important properties, for example, the existence of a (left/right) neutral element to allow for empty data, and other combinations of the algebraic properties mentioned.

-2.3.
-Correctness Conditions for Combiner Functions
+2.3 Correctness Conditions for Combiner Functions

-A Combiner function is a Reducer function whose output type coincides with its input type and that is associative and commutative (when viewed as a binary operator \oplus on individual key-value pairs (k_1, v_1)).
-When viewed as a unary function (for example, function C of type $X \to X$) on multisets, it should also be idempotent ($\forall xs : xs \in X : C(C(xs)) = C(xs)$), because it may be applied multiple times (at least, in newer versions of Hadoop).
+A Combiner function is a Reducer function whose output type coincides with its input type and that is associative and commutative (when viewed as a binary operator $\oplus$ on individual key-value pairs $(k_1, v_1)$ ).
+When viewed as a unary function (for example, function C of type $X \to X$ ) on multisets, it should also be idempotent ( $\forall xs : xs \in X : C(C(xs)) = C(xs)$ ), because it may be applied multiple times (at least, in newer versions of Hadoop).
 The Combiner function may not even be applied at all by the framework.
-To ensure correctness in this case, the user-defined Reducer function should first apply the Combiner function on its input, and may only then conduct an arbitrary computation.
+To ensure correctness in this case, the user-defined Reducer function should first apply the Combiner function.

-2.4.
-Combinators and List Homomorphisms
+2.4 Combinators and List Homomorphisms